pleachcx/encore_gatsby/content/pages/home.md

 **Step 2** – We provide you with a home presentation proposal that will maximise your sale price.
 We won’t recommend spending one dollar more than you need to in order to achieve this.

-**Step 3** – Upon your approval, we assign a skilled team, typically a stylist and trades, to deliver your requirements to present your home and maximise your sale price.
+**Step 3** – Upon your approval, we assign a skilled team, typically a stylist and trades, to deliver your requirements.

 After engaging our services, clients feel confident knowing that they've done everything within their control to hit their dream sale price.